-This blog is the first in our series on fuels to help clear up the confusion about which fuels are the best to use.
+This blog is to help clear up the confusion about which fuels are the best to use.
 We begin with premium unleaded.

 Premium Fuels – is there a benefit?